sarahlehman/smalltownkitten/content/post/name-age-status.md

         "randomthoughts"
     ]
 }
-**This is what I am going to write on the next form that asks for my first and last name, age, and marital status.**

 **Name.** My first name is Sarah.
 I know what your next question is.
 The answer is yes.
 It *is* spelled with an *H*.
 Just kidding.
 No one actually gives a shit whether or not Sarah is spelled with an *H*.
 I’ve